MuhaddiMu/QAS-Blogs/README.md

 * https://www.facebook.com/Qasim.Ali.Shah/

 ## I want to Sponsor this project 🤟
-Select any of the sponsorhip package that suits you the best.
+Select any of the sponsorship packages that suits you the best.
 Contact me for more information
-1. Buy an yearly TLD domain name.
+1. Buy a yearly TLD domain name.

 ---

-MIT Licsense 2020
+MIT License 2020 – Muhaddis
-Muhaddis